Ptolemaic navy: History

-There were a number of maritime powers competing across the Eastern Mediterranean during this period, and the major naval powers in the Aegean in 322 BC were the Athenian navy and Macedonian navy.
-When the Athenians learned of Alexander’s death, Athens was at the forefront of the rebellion from Macedonian hegemony, which developed into the Lamian War.
-Athens mobilized 170 ships to Macedon’s 240, and that eventually the Macedonian navy ‘destroyed’ the Athenian fleet in a series of battles in 322 BC.
+There were a number of maritime powers competing across the Eastern Mediterranean during this period, and the major naval powers in the Aegean after the death of Alexander the Great were the Athenian navy and the navy of the Macedonian Empire.
+When the Athenians learned of Alexander's death, Athens was at the forefront of the rebellion from Macedonian hegemony, which developed into the Lamian War.
+Athens mobilized 170 ships to Macedon's 240, and that eventually the Macedonian navy 'destroyed' the Athenian fleet in a series of battles in 322 BC.
 After this the Athenian navy ceased to be an important independent naval force in the Aegean again.
 The period after the death of Alexander in 320 BC various successors to Alexander were competing with each other for naval supremacy to have an effective naval force in the Aegean and Eastern Mediterranean.

 The early Ptolemies focused of developing naval instead of striving to develop a land empire in Greece or Asia.
 Ptolemy I initially competed against other Diadochoi for naval supremacy in the Eastern Mediterranean Sea, before experiencing a crushing defeat at the hands of Demetrius I at the Battle of Salamis in 306 BC.
 From 295 to 260 BC, the Ptolemaic navy seems to have been a dominant maritime force in the Aegean and Eastern Mediterranean.
 Ptolemy II, succeeding his father, maintained the policy ensuring the navy was dominant naval force in the Eastern Mediterranean.
-He expand the Ptolemaic navy into the Hellenistic world’s largest navy, in addition to commissioning some of the largest warships ever built in the ancient world.
+He expand the Ptolemaic navy into the Hellenistic world's largest navy, in addition to commissioning some of the largest warships ever built in the ancient world.

-Ptolemy I’s major maritime rival in the Aegean and Eastern Mediterranean was therefore Antigonus I (assisted by his son, Demetrius I of Macedon).
+Ptolemy I's major maritime rival in the Aegean and Eastern Mediterranean was therefore Antigonus I (assisted by his son, Demetrius I of Macedon).
 The Macedonian king Perdiccas briefly threatened Ptolemy in 321 BC when he sent an army and naval force to invade Egypt, when this operation failed he was assassinated by his officers that fleet was eventually acquired by Antigonus.
 Antigonus chose not to focus on maritime affairs until 315 BC, after he first campaigned into the former Achaemenid Empire to defeat Eumenes.
 After this, he returned to the Mediterranean, where a coalition of Ptolemy, Cassander and Lysimachus was preparing to face him.